prathamc25/SAiDL-Spring-Assignment2025/CoreML/readme.md

 - 3 blocks of ConvBN-ConvBN-MaxPool
 - 256 feature maps in the last convolutional layer
 - 2-layer fully connected classifier

+The complete model implementation can be found in the [implementation notebook](./CoreML_Implementation.ipynb).

 ## Configuration